BlogDestinationsA Guide to Hiking in the Austrian Alps in 2026

 For many people in North America, the Austrian Alps isn’t the first destination to come to mind when planning a hiking holiday in Europe.
 We think that is a real shame.
 With a 77,220 sq. mile share of the famous mountain range, Austria has enough Alps to have formed its own rich culture surrounding them.

-The Austrian Alps have so much to offer.
+The Austrian Alps have so much to offer, and we consider a trekking trip in the Austrian Alps as one of the 10 Best Bucket List Adventures.
 Whether that is strudel, hiking, biking, strudel, climbing, wine, cheese, or strudel, this is one destination you won’t want to pass up.

 Austrian Alps